accesslabs-dev/bna-website/content/english/blog/post-1.md

 But you can also check that the MMLU score is much much tied between the best LLM.

-That means: if you are only using for generic tasks (no code generation), you would probably be good with ANY of them.

 ![models_quality](/images/models_mmlu.png)
 _main LLMs MMLU score comparison_

+That means: if you are only using for generic tasks (no code generation), you would probably be good with ANY of them.

 #### Speed

+Understand LLM speed as: how much tokens/words the LLM can output per second.

 It was cooler to debate 2 weeks ago when GPT-4o didn't exist.
 But speed is a big component when you are choosing a LLM to use.

-How many times you were like: bro, GPT just answer me, pls!
-Refreshing tabs and then seeing that you'll have to redo the prompt.
+How many times you were like: "bro, GPT just answer me, pls!"
+And then refreshing tabs and then seeing that you'll have to redo the prompt.

 Also, for a large infrastructure and assistants towards clients, you'll always prefer something with the capability of answering faster.